Electroceramics

-Electroceramics is a class of ceramic materials used primarily for their electrical properties.
+Electroceramics are a class of ceramic materials used primarily for their electrical properties.

 While ceramics have traditionally been admired and used for their mechanical, thermal and chemical stability, their unique electrical, optical and magnetic properties have become of increasing importance in many key technologies including communications, energy conversion and storage, electronics and automation.
 Such materials are now classified under electroceramics, as distinguished from other functional ceramics such as advanced structural ceramics.

 Historically, developments in the various subclasses of electroceramics have paralleled the growth of new technologies.
 Examples include: ferroelectrics - high dielectric capacitors, non-volatile memories; ferrites - data and information storage; solid electrolytes - energy storage and conversion; piezoelectrics - sonar; semiconducting oxides - environmental monitoring.
 Recent advances in these areas are described in the Journal of Electroceramics.